Deconstructing Miss Granger:

 Well, yes, she does care about justice.
 (Thank goodness.
 I’d hate to see what she was capable of if she didn’t!)
 Whether the objects of her chosen crusade want justice or not.
 Which, at this point in the House Elves’ history, they do not.
 In their own words; “We is not wanting paying and we is not wanting to be free.”
 Ron has consistently been more in tune with what the House Elves want and deserve than Hermione ever has.

-If you ask me, the House Elves want appreciation not justice.
+If you ask me, the House Elves want appreciation more than justice.
 And she isn’t offering them that.

 As to the rest: what books are these people reading?
 Shy?
 Mature?
 A thirst for knowledge for its “own sake”?
 Hermione Granger?
 It is to laugh.